 The offender can ask for the court's decision to be reviewed by another court.
 The Witness Care Unit will tell you when and where the appeal hearing will take place and you'll be able to go, if you want to.
 You may also be asked to give evidence.
 The Witness Care Unit will also tell you what the outcome is, including any change to the sentence.

 The offender can ask the Criminal Cases Review Commission (CCRC) to look at their case again if information comes to light that might change their sentence or conviction.
 You might not be told about a review.
 However, very few end up with the case being sent back to court.

 Support after the trial ends

 If you feel you need support after the trial ends there are lots of local organisations who can help.
-Search in the search bar at the top to find support near you.
+Some of them are shown in the bar on the right hand side of this page, but you can also use the search bar at the top to find support near you.